taddison/tjaddison.com/_posts/2018/2018-09-23-Saving-and-reporting-on-Pester-Infrastructure-test-results-in-Log-Analytics.md

 | order by Failed desc
 ```

+> In this case it looks like we have some data file space issues in addition to the trace flag problem.

 ![Test Summary](/assets/2018/2018-09-23/PassCount.png)

 ### Showing test or machine history

-If we want to look at how a single test is performing over the estate, the below query shows the status of the `Data file space used` Describe by percent success (0% = all tests failed, 100% = all tests passed).
-This also splits by target computer.
+We might want to look at how a single test is performing over the estate.
+The below query shows the status of the `Data file space used` Describe by percent success (0% = all tests failed, 100% = all tests passed), split by target.
 Note we multiply the count by 1.0 to turn it into a float, rather than an integer (which would floor our result to always 0 or 1).

 ```kql
 PesterResult_CL